 Filing a Lawsuit

 Our decision as to what to do next was easy.
 The insurance company was significantly lowballing Kim’s case, so we filed a lawsuit against the restaurant.
-The insurance company for the restaurant then had to retain a lawyer to defend the lawsuit on behalf of the restaurant.
+The restaurant’s insurance company then had to retain a lawyer to defend the lawsuit on behalf of the restaurant.
 We were ready to litigate Kim’s case all the way to a trial if necessary.

 Putting Pressure on the Insurance Company